pravega/pravega/docs/deployment/aws-install.md

 There are four variables would be needed:

 1. AWS access key and AWS secret key, which can be obtained from AWS account
-2. cred_path, which is the definitely path of key pari file.
+2. cred_path, which is the definite path of key pair file.
 It would be downloaded when key pair is created
-3. AWS region: For now, only two region is supported: us-east-1 and us-west-1.
-Below is recommended default instance type for them.
+3. AWS region: For now, only two region are supported: us-east-1 and us-west-1.
+Below is recommended default instance types for them.

 ### Region us-east-1
 - Three m3.xlarge for EMR